Home

 Contribution Lunch and talk by one of the clergy after the Liturgy on the last Sunday of the month

-There is normally an Akathist at 6.30 p.m. on a Wednesday evening except in Lent when it precedes the Presanctified Liturgy
+There is normally an Akathist at 6.00 p.m. on a Tuesday evening.
+In Lent it precedes the Presanctified Liturgy

 For arrangements of services please see the details below